adamisntdead/wasm-starter/EXPLANATION.md

-# Explination
+# Explanation

-This file is intended as an explination of all the parts of this starter code.
+This file is intended as an explanation of all the parts of this starter code.

 ## `cargo.toml`